informationgrid/ingrid-editor/README.md

  You are all set.
 Run server and frontend with the appropriate run configuration.

-### OrientDB Studio

-Copy the zip file from the distribution (e.g. https://s3.us-east-2.amazonaws.com/orientdb3/releases/3.0.26/orientdb-3.0.26.zip) and extract the file "plugins/orient-studio-<version>.zip" into the plugins directory.
-After a restart of the server the Studio should be available under http://10.0.75.1:2480/studio/index.html (login *admin*/*admin*).

-**NOTE** When starting the application, the studio will be available under the IP and Port found in the logs.

-If this does not work, check the logs for a correct link.
-Otherwise unpack the zip-file into "src/site" (everything under www).
-It's possible that the database cannot be found because there're wrong api calls.
-Open main.js file and search for "/api/" and replace it with "/".

 ## Apache Configuration
 For the apache configuration use the following settings: